nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 - External Object Storage

 **Network CNI:**
 Between Flannel, Calico and Cilium.
 Calico has a good balance of scalability and security.
-But **Cilium** using eBPF has High Performance, Advanced Security and cutting-edge features.
+But **Cilium** using eBPF has the Highest Performance, Advanced Security and cutting-edge features.

 **Longhorn:**
-A cloud-native, distributed block storage solution for creating and managing persistent volumes in Kubernetes.
+A cloud-native, distributed block storage solution for creating and managing highly-available persistent volumes in Kubernetes.
 Longhorn creates a default storage class, which has 2 replicas for redundancy and high-availability.

   - **Storage Class for Distributed Applications:**